Witiko/doctoral-thesis/main.md

 - In Section \vref{sec:variable-control-in-token-embedding-evaluation}, I will
-  describe my survey of methodology in previous token embedding experiments and show that a lack of variable control makes some previous experiments difficult to reproduce.
+  describe my survey of methodology in previous token embedding experiments and show how a lack of variable control makes some previous experiments difficult to reproduce.

 - In Section \vref{sec:heuristical-hyperparameter-optimization-in-subtoken-language-models},